michaelguild13/Selenium-WebdriverIO-Mocha-Chai-Boilerplate/README.md

 -------------

 For configuration changes, please refer to the wdio.config.js file.
 All the information on how to configure this can be found on webdriverio <http://webdriver.io/guide/testrunner/configurationfile.html>

+The global scope for all tests is located in the `before` method inside of the wdio.config.js file

+`before: function (capabilities, specs) { ... }`